zamfofex/dummyette/examples/chess.md

 console.log(board.turn) // "black"
 ~~~

 A lot of the time, we will want to operate on board square using numeric coordinates rather than their name because it can make it easier to do some kinds of computations.
-We can use the `board.at(x, y)` function to get a piece at the square with those coordinates.
+We can use the `board.at(x, y)` form of the `board.at(...)` function to get a piece at the square with those coordinates.
 Note that the coordinates start at zero, so a1 would be `board.at(0, 0)` and d3 would be `board.at(3, 2)`.

 We might also want to enumerate available legal moves.
 To do this, we can use `board.moves`, which will be an array containing the available moves on the position.